la2050/archive/_organizations/siqueiros-foundation-of-the-arts.md

     - 'http://maker.good.is/myla2050create2015/projects/painttosucceed.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      To promote peace and good will in the world by helping those in need through the arts.
 title: Siqueiros Foundation of the Arts
-uri: /organizations/siqueiros-foundation-of-the-arts/
 extrapolated_project_ids:
   - '5102268'
 project_titles_from_extrapolated_project_ids:
-  - Paint to Succeed
-project_titles:
-  - Paint to Succeed
-project_titles_from_project_ids:
   - Paint to Succeed
 original_project_titles:
   - 'Paint to Succeed '